Home

 How to use this resource:

 The printable PDF book report flip book template provides creative book report ideas, such as summarizing the events, using critical thinking skills, and creating a timeline.
 It can be used with any non-fiction book.
-Students will also use a book review template to evaluate The Constitution's significance.
+Students will also use a book review template to evaluate Women's Rights significance.
 Overall, this project offers an engaging way for students to explore non-fiction text structures while learning about a crucial event in history.

 The non-fiction book report flip book pages include: